TobiasPSP/doneland_sources/Tools/Internet/README.md

 > Why This Website May Be Loading Slow For You, And What You Can Do To Boost Your Internet

-We operate a modern and *very fast* website backed by state-of-the-art *content delivery networks* (*CDN*).
-Wherever you are located around the globe, this website should load in a snap and not take longer than a second.

-Still, *a few users* experience **very slow** transfer rates, rendering this website almost unusable.
-These users typically are located in *Germany* and use *Deutsche Telekom* as *ISP* (or one of its spin-offs).

-If you are affected by a slow website experience, this is **not related to this particular website**.
-While most websites work well, every now and then you will come across websites (and downloads) that are much slower than expected.
-The severity of the issue may also vary during the day or over time.
+Even though we operate a modern website backed by state-of-the-art *Content Delivery Networks* (*CDN*) and *static HTML*, while most users around the globe experience a *lightning-fast website*, customers of some *ISPs* (*Internet Service Providers*) may encounter painstakingly slow load times.
+German customers of *Deutsche Telekom* (and its affiliates) are among those affected.

+If you are experiencing a slow website, **read on** as this issue is **not specific to this website**.
+You might notice *slow downloads* and *almost unusably slow websites* with many other content providers.
+This is an issue with your *ISP*.

+> [!NOTE]
+> After resolving this issue with my *ISP* (see below), several other *maker websites* I visit regularly suddenly became *fully functional*.
+I had always assumed they were broken: *images* wouldn't load or took a long time to appear.
+Fixing the *ISP problem* made these websites load instantly.

+The tricky part about this issue is that it affects *only some* websites and downloads at random.
+So when you run a *speed test* or visit other sites, things often work fine.
+The severity of the issue can also vary throughout the day or over time, which leads *ISPs* to blame individual websites for slow performance.

-In this article, I'll explain the reasons, and what you can do about it to fix this issue.
-This won't just speed up *this* website: it will generally provide you with a much snappier, robust and enjoyable *Internet experience*.
+In this article, I'll explain the reasons behind this issue, what you can do to fix it, and show that **the problem lies with the ISP**, not with individual websites.

+## Quick Summary
-If your hair is on fire, below is a quick summary.
+If your hair is on fire, here’s a quick summary of the culprit and what you can do:

+Some *ISPs* (like *Deutsche Telekom* in Germany, and affiliated *ISPs*) are notorious for having *routing problems*.
+They direct your requests to outdated *edge servers* of *CDNs* (*Content Delivery Networks*).

+*CDNs* are designed to *speed up your internet experience*: their *edge servers* act like *mirrors* in your vicinity.
+When *routing* is correct, your requests take just a few hops to reach the closest *CDN server* in your neighborhood.

+However, affected *ISPs* route your requests to the *wrong CDN servers* in a completely different region of the world.
+This forces your requests to travel long distances, resulting in delays or even packet loss.

+This explains the observations:

+* **Only some users are affected**: They are customers of *ISPs* with bad routing.
+Customers of other *ISPs* are not affected.
+* **Only some websites or downloads are affected**: Websites using fast *CDNs* like *Cloudflare* are affected.
+Websites that don’t prioritize speed or use different *CDNs* are unaffected.
+* **The issue's severity may vary during the day or over time**: *Edge servers* frequently change *IP addresses* (for security reasons), so stale *ISP routing* may randomly point to the correct *CDN edge server*.

+There’s nothing *you* can do to fix your *ISP’s* routing.
+Likewise, the *website operator* (like me) cannot resolve it.
+However, **you can fix the issue indirectly**:

+* **Change ISP**: Switch to an *ISP* that handles *routing* correctly.
+This may not be easy due to ongoing contracts or infrastructure.
+* **Change Routing**: Use a *VPN* like [NordVPN](https://refer-nordvpn.com/DdmJIprBMeZ).
+A *VPN* bypasses your *ISP’s bad routing*, resulting in a *truly fast internet experience*.
+Most *VPN services* offer *trial periods* or *money-back guarantees*, so you can test this solution yourself.

-> [!TIP]
+> [!NOTE]
-> Some *ISPs* like the *Deutsche Telekom* (and affiliated *ISPs* who are using the same infrastructure) are notorious for causing *routing problems*: they point your requests to the origin of the website rather than the plenty of available local and fast *CDN mirror servers*.
-This affects websites that use certain *CDNs* only.
-Your choices are either to *change your ISP*, or to use a *VPN* like [NordVPN](https://refer-nordvpn.com/DdmJIprBMeZ) (the provided link adds a few free extra months for you (and me) - should you decide to sign up with them).
+> With a *VPN*, you can easily switch between your *ISP’s routing* and the *VPN*.
+This proves that neither *your computer* nor the *website operator* is to blame for the slowness—it's the (bad) *ISP routing*.

+If you want to dive deeper and actually *see for yourself*, let’s run a couple of tests next.

 ## Ingredients For Fast Internet Experience
-Most users focus just on their *Internet Service Provider* (*ISP*) for *fast Internet speed*.
-High monthly fees get you a supposingly fast *Internet connection*, i.e. *250MBit/s* or even *1GBit/s*.
-You might discover though that occasionally, your Internet speed is much slower, and **a few** (not all) websites and downloads (as well as other services such as video conferences) perform sluggishly.
+Most users focus solely on their *Internet Service Provider* (*ISP*) for *fast Internet speeds*.
+High monthly fees promise a supposedly fast *Internet connection*, such as *250Mbit/s* or even *1Gbit/s*.
+However, you might occasionally notice that your Internet speed is much slower, and **only certain** websites, downloads, or services (such as video conferences) perform sluggishly.

-To understand why that is, you need to be aware that there are **two** crucial ingredients for fast Internet.
-Your *ISP Internet access* is just **one** of them:
+To understand why this happens, it’s important to know that there are **two** crucial components for fast Internet.
+Your *ISP connection* is just **one** of them:

-* **Internet Service Provider (ISP):** the company that provides you with a *modem* and physically connects you to the *Internet*. *ISPs* are responsible for taking care of the **last mile**: connecting *your home or smartphone* with all the other networks in the *Internet*.
-Having a *fast ISP* is your ticket to *entering the Internet in a fast way*.
-It does not guarantee *fast transfer speeds* **inside** the *Internet*, though.
+* **Internet Service Provider (ISP):** This is the company that provides you with a *modem* and physically connects you to the *Internet*. *ISPs* are responsible for the **last mile**: connecting *your home or smartphone* to the rest of the *Internet*.
+Having a *fast ISP* gives you a fast entry into the *Internet*.
+However, it does not guarantee *fast transfer speeds* **within** the *Internet*.
-* **Routing:** Once your data packages *enter* the *Internet* through your *ISP access point*, they need to get directions to travel to the desired target - similar to a navigation system in your car.
-That's called *Routing*.
-Routing is just as important as a fast *ISP*.
-It can send your packages to the nearest available *CDN server* (good), or it can route your packages across the globe to the *original webserver* (very bad).
+* **Routing:** Once your data packets *enter* the *Internet* through your *ISP's access point*, they need directions to reach their destination—similar to how a GPS navigates your car.
+This process is called *Routing*.
+Good *Routing* is just as important as having a fast *ISP*.
+It can either send your packets to the nearest *CDN server* (good), or route them across the globe to the *original webserver* (very bad).

 > [!NOTE]
-> View it this way: a *Ferrari* (aka *fast ISP*) won't win a race against a *Fiat* (aka *slow ISP*) when the *Ferarri's* navigation system (aka *Routing*) sends it back and forth and across the wildest dirt roads while the *Fiat navigation system* just takes the highway and uses the nearest exit.
+> Think of it like this: a *Ferrari* (your *fast ISP*) won’t win a race against a *Fiat* (a *slower ISP*) if the *Ferrari’s* GPS (aka *Routing*) sends it on detours through rough backroads, while the *Fiat’s GPS* takes the highway and exits at the closest ramp.

 ### Why *This* Website May Be Slow
-The funny thing is that *bad routing* doesn't seem to affect *all websites* in the same way.
-That's why you are probably not aware of it at first.
-Here is why only *some* websites and downloads are affected:
+The funny thing is that *bad routing* doesn’t seem to affect *all websites* equally.
+That’s why you probably don’t notice it at first.
+Here’s why only *some* websites and downloads are impacted:

-This website is backed by sophisticated *CDNs* (*Content Delivery Networks*) and uses *static HTML* - all ingredients for *super fast and super responsive websites*.
-Routinely performed global audits underline that this website is among the top 5% speed-wise.
+This website is backed by sophisticated *CDNs* (*Content Delivery Networks*) and uses *static HTML*—all the ingredients for *super fast and super responsive websites*.
+Routine global audits confirm that this website ranks among the top 5% for speed.

-If pages still take painstakenly long to load **for you**, and if **you** see images appear only slowly line by line, or spot missing fonts or dearranged icons, then there can only be *three* potential issues:
+If pages still take painstakingly long to load **for you**, and if **you** notice images loading slowly line by line, missing fonts, or misaligned icons, then there are only *three* possible reasons:

-* **Slow ISP/Bad Coverage:** Obviously, if you are using a *very slow ISP*, or if you are currently in an area with *very poor Internet coverage*, it is not surprising to experience slow Internet.
-In this case though, **all websites are slow**, not just *some*.
+* **Slow ISP/Bad Coverage:** Obviously, if you are using a *very slow ISP*, or are in an area with *poor Internet coverage*, it’s no surprise you’d experience slow Internet.
+In this case, though, **all websites would be slow**, not just *some*.
-* **Slow Hoster:** theoretically, the operator of the Website (which would be *me*) could have choosen a *poor* service provider with slow download speeds and insufficient capacity.
-In this case, **everyone would experience a slow website**, not just a *few users*, and our auditing would generally show slow specs (which it doesn't).
+* **Slow Hosting Provider:** Theoretically, the website operator (that would be *me*) could have chosen a *poor* hosting provider with slow download speeds and insufficient capacity.
+However, in this case, **everyone** would experience a slow website, not just *some users*, and our audits would report slow performance (which they don’t).
-* **Bad Routing:** if **you** experience a slow website while **others** enjoy lightning speed, then **your routing** is messed up: the data packets travel around the globe and take detours instead of the direct route, and this occurs both on the way *to* the website, and *back to you*.
-The majority of users enjoy *correct routing*, and for them, the website responds lightning fast.
+* **Bad Routing:** If **you** experience a slow website while **others** enjoy lightning-fast speeds, then **your routing** is the problem.
+Your data packets are taking detours around the globe instead of the direct route, both on the way *to* the website and *back to you*.
+The majority of users have *correct routing*, and for them, the website is lightning fast.

 ## What Does Routing Do?
-Without delving too much into networking, when you navigate to a website, your request is routed to the webserver hosting the website, and the website returns the website data back to you so your browser can display a page.
+Without delving too much into networking, when you navigate to a website, your request is routed to the web server hosting the website, and the server returns the data so your browser can display the page.

-*Internet* uses *data packages* and sends them from server to server, starting with servers close to you, until the data packages finally arrive at the intended target.
+The *Internet* uses *data packets*, which are sent from server to server, starting with those close to you, until they finally reach their destination.

-So *Routing* on the internet is the process of selecting paths through which data can travel from *you* to the *target* (and vice versa) across many interconnected networks.
-It works much like a *navigation system* in your car.
+*Routing* on the Internet is the process of selecting paths for data to travel from *you* to the *target* (and vice versa) across many interconnected networks.
+It works similarly to a *navigation system* in your car.

-### Visualizing Route
+### Visualizing the Route
-You can visualize the *hops* your data packages take, i.e. with `tracert.exe` on *Windows*.
-Below you see the *route* that was selected for me to reach *done.land*:
+You can visualize the *hops* your data packets take using tools like `tracert.exe` on *Windows*.
+Below is the *route* selected for me to reach *done.land*:

 ````
 PS C:\> tracert done.land